GaryHilaresArchive/Graphite-Logger/docs/README.md

 ```cpp
 #include "${your own path}/GraphiteLogger/GraphiteLogger.hpp"
 ```
-- Where "your own path" is the path to the directory where you have Graphite Logger.
+- Where "your own path" is the path to the directory where you have Graphite Logger include files.

 ### Samples
 Using default log levels (same as Linux):